Michael Avenatti is convicted of trying to extort Nike

 Afterward, he shook hands with his lawyers and told them “great job” before he was led back to the cell where he has been held since a judge found he had violated his bail conditions.

-His lawyer, Scott Srebnick, said he would appeal the conviction but otherwise declined to comment.
+His lawyer, Scott Srebnick, said he would appeal the conviction.
 A judge set sentencing for June.

+“We are all obviously deeply disappointed by the jury’s verdict.
+We believe there are substantial legal grounds for the appeal that he plans to pursue,” Srebnick said in an email.

+“Michael Avenatti has been a fighter his entire life.
+The inhumane conditions of solitary confinement he has endured over the past month would break anyone but he remains strong,” Srebnick said.

 “While the defendant may have tried to hide behind legal terms and a suit and tie, the jury clearly saw the defendant’s scheme for what it was — an old fashioned shakedown,” he said.